 If you instead view FH4 as a Burnout Paradise-style infinite playground, a knowingly silly adventure that relies solely on the rule of cool?
 Taking that perspective, the game is even more enjoyable, and many of its logical flaws become irrelevant.

-Similarly to Burnout Paradise, FH4 runs on an “everything is free to do at any moment” approach, which allows maximum flexibility over what events and activities players want to take part in.
+Similarly to Burnout Paradise, FH4 takes an “everything is free to do at any moment” approach, which allows maximum flexibility over what events and activities players want to take part in.
 No types of races are forced, and you will never be blocked from progressing.
 However, in the balance between flexibility and structure, I would have preferred slightly more structure.
 Using the pick-and-mix approach, where every event may or may not ever be played and so no events can be essential, can lead to individual events being treated somewhat carelessly.
 Getaway races and chase-scenes against a jet plane have the exact same gravitas as a random speed trap on a residental street.
 Winning a supercar on the lucky dip Wheelspin is accompanied by the same visual and audio display as winning a new hat.

 FH4s modified levelling system is interesting, as it’s essential to the game’s pick-and-mix nature.
 In addition to your account’s overall level, each possible activity haas its own level.
 As you do more of each activity, the map expands with more difficult variants of that activity with greater payouts.
 The map offers you more of the events you like most, so you are never required to do activities you dislike in order to progress.
 You also receive items, Wheelspins, and acitivity-specific communication options when reaching higher levels of each ability.